kaoxkrul/php-mailer/readme.txt

 * readme.txt - You're reading it
 * config.php - The configuration file.
 Use this to customise the script
 * mailer.php - The actual script.
 You will not normally need to edit this file unless
-* demo.php - Example template for the script

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Installation